TOTAL PRICE: Complete the form to calculate price

 Sandy BeachHas family bungalows

 IDR 400,000 to 500,000Child discount

-Tanjung Mefiyai Homestay is a large building with three huge rooms that open onto a spacious verandah with ocean views.
-Meals are served on the verandah, with each room having a small table and plastic chairs there.
+Tanjung Mefiyai Homestay has four private bungalows and a large three room bungalow.
+All bungalows have spacious verandahs with ocean views.
+Meals are served on the bungalow verandahs, with each room having a small table and chairs supplied.

 A bathroom and toilet are provided in separate rooms in an outbuilding behind the homestay.
-The bathroom building is more solidly constructed than the average and features pebble paved concrete floors.
-The bathroom provides ‘dip mandi’ bathing and the toilet is squat style.
+The bathroom building features pebble paved concrete floors and provides bucket bathing and a western style toilet.

 Electricity is provided by generator from sunset until around midnight.
 Mobile phone signal was erratic during our visit, varying between full bars of reception and none at all.
 We don’t know if that is usual, or a temporary network or tower problem.

 Tanjung Mefiyai Homestay is very close to the village of Saukabu, where basic supplies can be purchased from a few small shops.